anilpras/AzureAppServices_Pull_BestPracticesBySubscription/README.md

 # How to run

+In below example Azure Portal has been used to run the script file.
+Please be noted, we haven't tested this in different version of bash.

+STEP#1 --> Upload the scriptfile e.g. in this case it is script.sh

-chmod +x appservices.sh
+STEP#2 --> chmod +x script.sh

-dos2unix appservices.sh  (you may need to use this or may not be )
+STEP#3 --> dos2unix script.sh  (you may need to use this or may not be )

-./appservices.sh "<pass_subscription_id>"
+STEP#4 --> ./appservices.sh "<pass_subscription_id>"

+STEP#5 --> download the generated file in this case it is AppServicesRecommdentionaBeta.html

 ![image](https://github.com/user-attachments/assets/be024096-88e3-420a-bbe7-05292c9601a6)